pat-coady/rnn/index.md

 ![GRU vs. LSTM Learning Rate](assets/gru-vs-lstm.png)
 </div>

 [This paper](https://arxiv.org/pdf/1412.3555v1.pdf) does an in-depth comparison of GRU vs. LSTM.
-They found mixed performance results.
-However, their time per epoch is consistently faster with the GRU.
-So, perhaps there is an implementation issue with the TensorFlow GRUCell?
+The authors found mixed performance results.
+However, their reported time per epoch is consistently faster with the GRU.
+Perhaps there is an implementation issue with the TensorFlow GRUCell?

-Both models learned reasonable word vectors, here is a quick qualitative check of the GRU.
+Both models learned reasonable word vectors.
+Here is a quick qualitative check of the GRU.
 I like that the model learns that the apostrophe comes **after** the "s" in Holmes.

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![GRU Word Cloud](assets/possessive_similarity.png)